Posted by Xenius01 Mar 27, 2012 at 20:30 UTC

-Bethesda is currently working on the 1.5 update for Skyrim.
-A beta version of this update is now available on Steam, so anyone interested can try it out before the final release.
+The final version of update 1.5 for Skyrim is now available to everyone on Steam.
 Besides fixing bugs the latest update also includes new features, such as kill cams for ranged attacks, new kill moves and shadows on grass.
-Watch the video here to see it in action!
 The complete changelog can be found below.

 - New cinematic kill cameras for projectile weapons and spells